abnjain/crs/README.md

 ## Technical Stack & Deployment

-Backend and Frontend: Built primarily in JavaScript.
+Backend and Frontend: Built primarily in JavaScript (using Nodejs, Reactjs, Shadcn, Tailwind).
 Deployment: Containerised using Docker (and orchestration tools) for automated, repeatable deployments.
 Security: Role-Based Access Control (RBAC) to ensure secure access based on user roles.